OXID-eSales/oxideshop-user-documentation/releases/oxid-eshop-740.rst

 .. note::
     The major update of our **Content & Media Bundle** is a huge step forward and provides a more stable and better maintainable base for future changes.

-    Due to further architectual optimizations in Visual CMS, we suggest to postpone highly customized modifications to **OXID eShop 7.5** which will include **Visual CMS 10**.
+    Due to further architectural optimizations in Visual CMS, we suggest to postpone highly customized modifications to **OXID eShop 7.5** which will include **Visual CMS 10**.

-    We are happy to get feedback from you to improve the extensions continously.
+    We are happy to get feedback from you to improve the extensions continuously.

 Better User Experience
 ^^^^^^^^^^^^^^^^^^^^^^